Ash vs Evil Dead: Cancellation and revival

-Later Campbell said about the show's cancellation and legacy: “I’m really glad we did it because we saw Ash’s home, we went into his bedroom, we met his girlfriends, we met his daughter that we never knew he had and that he never knew he had, and we met his father, played by the great Lee Majors.
+Later, Campbell said about the show's cancellation and legacy: "I'm really glad we did it because we saw Ash's home, we went into his bedroom, we met his girlfriends, we met his daughter that we never knew he had and that he never knew he had, and we met his father, played by the great Lee Majors.
 I feel we really pushed all the buttons and he fulfilled his destiny written in that ancient book.
 He was the guy destined to defeat evil in the past, present and future, and he took off with a hot robot chick at the end to go kick in the future.
 What else do you need?
 We knew the ratings were bad.
-We knew, going into the last season, that we had to have an end because we didn’t think Starz was gonna re-up us and we were right.
+We knew, going into the last season, that we had to have an end because we didn't think Starz was gonna re-up us and we were right.
 So, thank God we did that."

-Campbell and Raimi signed on as producers of the film Evil Dead Rise.
-True to his earlier statement, Campbell will not star in the project.
-The cinematographer of Ash vs Evil Dead, Dave Garbett, will serve as cinematographer on Evil Dead Rise.
+Campbell and Raimi signed on as producers of the film Evil Dead Rise, though Campbell didn’t star in the film.
+The cinematographer of Ash vs Evil Dead, Dave Garbett, served as cinematographer on Evil Dead Rise.

 On July 25, 2022, Campbell announced that an animated revival of Ash vs Evil Dead was in active development, with Campbell returning as the voice of Ash.
+On July 26, 2024, Campbell confirmed the series was still in the works and suggested he was still set to voice Ash; however, three months later on October 29, 2024, he revealed the series was no longer intended as a continuation of Ash vs Evil Dead.